Working together in partnership

 Their main task is to help with issues that are causing problems or concerns to children.
 These can be about learning, behaviour, social interactions or emotional well-being

-Through consulting with children, young people and the teachers that work with them, they decide on a plan consisting of actions that should lead to a solution.
+Through consulting with children, young people and the teachers who work with them, they decide on a plan consisting of actions that should lead to a solution.
 They set a time to review progress to see if the plan is working.

 Educational Psychologists also play a part in the multi-agency process of identifying significant special educational needs and recommending how they can best be met.

-A Specialist Advisory Teacher provides an advisory role for school and settings in a specific additional need, of which they have expert knowledge and experience.
+A Specialist Advisory Teacher provides an advisory role for schools and settings in a specific additional need, of which they have expert knowledge and experience.
 They are provided by Birmingham City Council and are experienced, qualified teachers who provide skilled support for children with communication, behavioural and sensory impairment as well as general learning difficulties

 Birmingham City Council has an essential role and responsibility linked with: